shimiuh/CameraMustStandStraight/README.md

 sensors.

-1. Write an app that uses the front camera and display it to the user.
+1. This app will uses the front camera and display it to the user.

 2. Rotate the image in the opposite angle to the tilt (2D)

-, see attached

-image in the next page.

-a.
-BONUS: Distort the image as in the image to the right (3D)
+3. Distort the image up and down on x movment (3D)

-3. Add a “take a picture” button that will only be clickable if the angle is
+4. Take a picture button  will only be clickable if the angle is

 right.

-4. When “take” a picture button is available take the picture and store it
+5. When “take” a picture button is available will store in the app directory.

-on the phone.